Forcing Rehab: Understanding Intervention for Addiction Treatment

 A professional intervention requires hours of work with the family before engaging the patient.
 The role of the family is to have a persuasive conversation with clear boundaries and consequences.

-The fundamental point is that the immense concern over the drinking or drugging has escalated to a point where it’s no longer possible to continue.
+The fundamental point is that the immense concern over drinking or drugging has escalated to a point where it’s no longer possible to continue.

 Would you be willing to force your loved one into rehab if it would save their life?

 In cases where the individual is clearly a risk to themselves or society, it is possible to obtain a court order forcing the admission to a drug or alcohol rehab.
-We have private social workers that specialise in compiling reports to speed up the process for court-ordered rehab.
+We have private social workers who specialise in compiling reports to speed up the process for court-ordered rehab.

 Read more about the various types of interventions.